“The Delights of Egypt”

 IMHOTEP MUSEUM

-DAY 3 – Wednesday, October 16, 2024: Philae Isis Temple, Hatshepsut’s Unfinished Obelisk, Spice Shop, Aswan Street Bazaar.
+DAY 4 – Thursday, October 17, 2024: Flight from Cairo to Aswan.
+Philae Isis Temple, Hatshepsut’s Unfinished Obelisk, Spice Shop, Aswan Street Bazaar.
 Optional: Nubian Museum (if open).

 Hotel: Basma Hotel, Nile Obelisk Hotel, or similar, night #2.
 Meals: BB, L.